PyChina/weekly/content/Issue/issue-364.md

 - [在 PyCharm的 PyCon Booth 上与 Python 内容创建者们见面](https://pycoders.com/link/1423/web)
     + JETBRAINS.COM

-I’ll be there, the Real Python team will be there, and so will Mike Kennedy from Talk Python, Brian Okken from Test & Code, Matt Harrison, the PyBites team, Chris Medina, and Miguel Grinberg.
+I'll be there, the Real Python team will be there, and so will Mike Kennedy from Talk Python, Brian Okken from Test & Code, Matt Harrison, the PyBites team, Chris Medina, and Miguel Grinberg.
 Be sure to stop by and say hi :) Thanks JetBrains!